 Days 11 and 12: Anda (Bohol)

-Anda is one of the least‑known places in Bohol but, for us, it has a special charm.
-Two days are more than enough to get to know it.
-If you want to push it a bit, one day should also be enough.
+Anda is one of the least-known places in Bohol but, for us, it has a special charm.
+Two days is plenty of time to explore the area.
+If you don’t mind moving at a faster pace, one day should also be enough.

-1. Rent a motorbike (you can also go by car with a driver—we can give you a contact) and head to the Cadapdapan rice terraces and Can‑Umantad Falls (one of the most beautiful waterfalls in Bohol).
+- Rent a motorbike (you can also hire a car with a driver—we can put you in touch with someone) and head to the Cadapdapan rice terraces and Can-Umantad Falls (one of the most beautiful waterfalls in Bohol).
 If you still have time, you can go to the Binabaje Hills in Alicia, Bohol.
-That same afternoon you could take advantage and visit one of Anda’s beaches.
+That same afternoon, you could make the most of your time by visiting one of Anda’s beaches.
 Our favorite is Bas Gamay.

-2. Visit Bohol’s most popular sinkhole, the Cabagnow Cave Pool; swim in one of the caves; go to Lamanok Island; snorkel or dive in search of turtles; or fit in a couple of dives (Anda is a paradise for diving in Bohol for macro‑life lovers and, as we explain in snorkeling in Bohol, it’s possible to see turtles).
+- Visit Bohol’s most popular sinkhole, the Cabagnow Cave Pool; swim in one of the cave pools; go to Lamanok Island; go snorkeling or diving in search of turtles; or squeeze in a couple of dives (Anda is a paradise for macro-diving enthusiasts and, as we explain in snorkeling in Bohol, you have a good chance of seeing turtles).

 Can-Umantad Falls-Bas Gamay Beach-Cabagnow Pool